• Skip to primary navigation

 Jump to Recipe

-This decadent, delicious appetizer comes together in just 10 minutes.
+This decadent, delicious appetizer can be prepped in just 10 minutes.

 For me, nothing says summer like seafood!
 I grew up in a seaside town on the East Coast, where family dinners almost always consisted of chowing down on some kind of fish or shellfish.
 Now, living in a bustling city, I eat less seafood and see family less often, but recipes like this crab dip always give me the warm, nostalgic feeling of home.
 It also helps that it’s absolutely delicious!

 This past New Year’s Eve, I was invited to a gathering with the instructions to bring some kind of seafood-related appetizer and immediately knew what to bring.
 This dip, packed with the rich, melt-in-your-mouth flavors of cheese and crab, was the perfect addition to our party spread.
-Seriously, if you ever have guests to entertain, this recipe is sure to impress everyone, no matter the time of year.
-Not only does this dish make a great cozy addition to a winter soirée, it also encapsulates the spirit of summer indulgence.
+Seriously, if you ever have guests to entertain, this is my go-to recipe to impress everyone, no matter the time of year.
+Not only does my dish make a great cozy addition to a winter soirée, it also encapsulates the spirit of summer indulgence.
 You can channel dog days gone by like me, or make new memories you’ll cherish with your loved ones!

 The crab is definitely the star of the show in this dip, but the supporting ingredients also help to make it an amazing appetizer.
 Cream cheese, cheddar cheese, mayonnaise and sour cream give it its delectable creamy texture, while Old Bay seasoning, ground mustard, lemon juice, Worcestershire sauce and hot sauce provide an extra punch of flavor.
 Plus, it’s super easy to prepare and will be done in a short 35 minutes.